Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ![](./img/versions.png)

-**NOTE:** For the time being, to determine which snapshot revision corresponds to which exchange item version you have to either compare the timestamps or rely on positions of the snapshot revisions in the `results` array.
+**NOTE:** For the time being, to determine which snapshot revision corresponds to which exchange item version, you have to either compare the timestamps or rely on positions of the snapshot revisions in the `results` array.

-Having the `revisionId` of different versions, we can use them as filters when retrieving assets and relationships as follows:
+Having the `revisionId` values of different versions, you can use them as filters when retrieving assets and relationships as follows:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/assets:sync?filters=exchange.snapshot.fromRevision==